 Some players will change the type of serve they’re going to hit halfway through their service motion, so their toss isn’t well placed, and they don’t end up with a great result.
 Changing your mind last minute can sometimes happen when players see their opponent moving around or moving forward out of the corner of their eye as they begin their service motion.

-Remember, accurate toss placement is part of where the accuracy of your serve comes from so be sure to pick the type of serve you plan to hit before you start into your motion.
+Remember, accurate toss placement is part of where the accuracy of your serve comes from, so be sure to pick the type of serve you plan to hit before you start into your motion.

 Tip #6: Be Picky

-Remember, your serve is your greatest offensive weapon so it’s essential that you can execute it to the best of your ability, so don’t throw away points with a toss that isn’t up to your standards.
+Remember, your serve is your greatest offensive weapon, so it’s essential that you can execute it to the best of your ability, so don’t throw away points with a toss that isn’t up to your standards.
 This tip is particularly useful when playing outside where you toss is subject to the wind and position of the sun.

 Just be respectful of your opponent and don’t abuse this privilege with every serve.
-You’ll also find that some opponents will become annoyed if you are constantly repeating your toss because they’re stuck guessing when you’re going to hit your serve.
+You’ll also find that some opponents will become annoyed if you are continually repeating your toss because they’re stuck guessing when you’re going to hit your serve.
 Most players will be more forgiving on a windy day because they know they’ll be in the same position as you when it’s their turn to serve.

 Drills for Practicing Your Toss

-As with any part of your game practice makes perfect.
+As with any part of your game, practice makes perfect.
 In this section, we’ll cover some of the most popular drills you can use to improve your toss.